Editor’s note: This post was originally published on 12/7/16 and has been updated for accuracy and comprehension.

 If you’re crashing their party with unwanted solicitations, you’re guilty of participating in interruption marketing.

 Today’s marketing is all about NOT interrupting your audience.

 Instead, inbound marketing and sales tactics involve approaching customers who have expressed some level of interest in what you have to offer.

-So, let’s all agree to ditch cold-calling, and instead, use inbound marketing tactics to generate insane leads.
+So, let’s all agree to ditch cold-calling, and instead, use inbound marketing tactics to insanely increase lead generation.

 Generating leads is about attracting – and then converting – people who don’t know about your business – as well as prospects – into leads.

 Remember, leads are people who are interested (in some way) in your services or products.

 To increase lead generation, you need to offer these people “goodies” – or as we call them in the marketing world, “Free Offers,” in the form of discounts and coupons, ebooks, white papers, webinars, etc. – so they get to know you well enough that they are enticed to buy.